w3c/wai-curricula/content/designer/navigation-design.md

 * evaluate the use of navigational components, including menus, tables of contents, and site maps
 * select navigational components that minimize distraction and unnecessary noise
 * identify related requirements for developers to implement:
-  * interactions for navigational components, including by keyboard, mouse, touch, and voice
+  * interactions for navigational components, including by keyboard, mouse, touch, and speech
   * clear and descriptive names for navigational components
   * additional semantics for navigational components, including menus, menu items, and menu item states
   * methods to bypass blocks of repeated content